 The main characteristics of an OLTP environment are:

 The nature of OLTP environments is predominantly any kind of interactive ad hoc usage, such as telemarketers entering telephone survey results.
 OLTP systems require short response times in order for users to remain productive.

 OLTP systems normally read and manipulate highly selective, small amounts of data; the data processing is mostly simple and complex joins are relatively rare.
 There is always a mix of queries and DML workload.
 For example, one of many call center employees retrieves customer details for every call and enters customer complaints while reviewing past communication with the customer.

 It is not uncommon to have reporting programs and data updating programs that must run either periodically or on an ad hoc basis.
 These programs, which run in the background while users continue to work on other tasks, may require a large number of data-intensive computations.
 For example, a University may start batch jobs assigning students to classes while students can still sign up online for classes themselves.

 Large user populations

-OLTP systems can have enormously large user populations where many users are trying to access the same data at the same time.
-For example, an online auction website can have hundreds of thousands (if not millions) of users accessing data on its website at the same time.
+OLTP systems can have immeasurably large user populations where many users are trying to access the same data at the same time.
+For example, an online auction Web site can have hundreds of thousands (if not millions) of users accessing data on its Web site at the same time.

 Due to the large user population, the short response times, and small transactions, the concurrency in OLTP environments is very high.
 A requirement for thousands of concurrent users is not uncommon.